scala/docs.scala-lang/_overviews/scala3-contribution/arch-lifecycle.md

 #### Phases
 A phase is an abstract transformation over a compilation unit, it is usually responsible for transforming the trees and types representing the code of a source file.
+The primary phases of the compiler are the `parser`, which converts text that matches Scala's [syntax][10] into abstract syntax trees, ASTs, and the `typer`, which checks that trees conform to expected types, and performs other operations such as implicit search.
 [You can read more about phases here][9].

 #### Drivers